Global stocks, dollar gain as unclear U.S. election thwarts Democratic sweep

 Chinese blue chips .CSI300 rose 0.7%, with markets uncertain how Sino-U.S. relations would develop.

 Emerging market currencies pinballed.
-The Mexican peso MXN= recovered from a 2% tumble taken when the sudden chance of a Trump victory sparked nerves about U.S. trade policies continuing to favour tariffs.
+The Mexican peso MXN= recovered from a 2% tumble when the sudden chance of a Trump victory sparked nerves about U.S. trade policies continuing to favor tariffs.

 Norway's crown NOK=, Australia's risk-sensitive dollar AUD=D3 and Britain's pound GBP=D3 were all fighting back too, China's yuan spun to hit a 2-week high while the Russian rouble RUB=, which had been one of the hardest decliners in the election run-up, gave back overnight gains.